h572659/ADA502Gruppe5/README.md

 Step 2: Use cd to move from project root to web-docs -> "cd web-docs"

-Step 3: Build the webpage -> "mkdocs build" *
+Step 3: Build the webpage -> "mkdocs build" (Command must be used in the web-docs folder)

 Step 4: Check that your changes have been added.
 Run the docker-compose file and test on localhost:8000 to see changes.